EPCCed/SiMLInt/docs/workflow.md

 python start_db.py 6899 /path/to/zero-model-132-256.pb
 export SSDB=127.0.0.1:6899
 ```
+Remember to replace the zero-model with a suitable alternative model.

 The environment variable SSDB points to the database entrypoint to which the simulation connects.

 The simulation can be then started using the executable available in `my-bout-smartsim-hw`